 • if we're unsure if an oil is safe to use on our dogs we should avoid it.

-The oils that I received this month are not toxic to dogs and I plan to use these essential oils (along with a carrier oil) to help my dogs in the following ways:
+The oils that I received this month are not toxic to dogs, and I plan to use these essential oils (along with a carrier oil) to help my dogs in the following ways:

-• frankincense essential oil for dogs – heal skin tags by applying a small amount of frankincense to the skin tag twice daily; some say not to dilute the oil, but I think it's a good idea to always dilute oils I use with my dogs.
+• frankincense essential oil for dogs – heal skin tags by applying a small amount of frankincense to the skin tag twice daily; some say not to dilute the oil, but I think it's a good idea always to dilute oils I use with my dogs.

 • ho wood essential oil for dogs – diffused with frankincense or lavender, ho wood can induce calming behavior in dogs and can be a great oil on crappy weather days and during thunderstorms.